The gravitational eikonal: from particle, string and brane collisions to black-hole encounters: The 2--body eikonal at 3PM

 A novelty compared to lower loop-orders is the emergence of an imaginary part in the amplitude that is due, via the unitarity relation, to the presence of nontrivial three-particle cuts, as we discussed in Section~\ref{sec:radiation}.
 At one loop, the imaginary part of the amplitude is due to two-particle cuts only and is effectively subtracted in the exponentiation \eqref{eikexp0} at classical level, so that $2\delta_1$ is real and only the quantum remainder $2\Delta_1$ can develop an imaginary part.
 By contrast, at two loops, the three-particle inelastic channels leave behind a nonzero (in fact, infrared divergent!) imaginary part of $2\delta_2$, as in \eqref{imdelta23pc}.
 In ensuing chapters we will discuss a more systematic way to deal with such additional channels, restoring the expected Hermiticity of the eikonal $2\delta$, which requires to promote it to an operator.

-The focus of this chapter is instead on illustrating an interesting physical phenomenon that is captured by $2\delta_2$: radiation-reaction effects.
-These contributions are due to the effective force acting on the system as a result of the emission of gravitational waves (and of additional massless modes, in the supersymmetric case).
-Intuitively, as the two colliding objects deflect due to the mutual ``potential'' attraction, they emit energy and angular momentum due to Bremsstrahlung.
-This in turn further bends their trajectories, giving rise to dissipative terms in the eikonal.
-This reflects in additional contributions to the deflection angle, which first occur at 3PM order and can be singled out by their time-reversal odd expansion in the small-velocity limit.
+The focus of this chapter is instead on illustrating an interesting physical phenomenon that is captured by $2\delta_2$: radiation-reaction effects, which first occur at 3PM order and can be singled out by their time-reversal odd expansion in the small-velocity limit.
 On the other hand, such radiation-reaction contributions are crucial in order to ensure consistency, finiteness and universality of the results at high energies (or high velocities).
 In particular they are instrumental in ensuring agreement between the high-energy behavior of massive scattering and the universal result for the deflection angle of massless objects.

-As for the one-loop level, we shall first focus on the technically simpler $\mathcal N=8$ case, considering the $s$-$u$ symmetric scattering of massive states obtained via Kaluza--Klein reduction, and then move to collisions of massive scalars minimally coupled to GR.
+As for the one-loop level, we shall first focus on the technically simpler $\mathcal N=8$ case, considering the $s$-$u$ symmetric scattering of massive states obtained via Kaluza--Klein compactification, and then move to collisions of massive scalars minimally coupled to GR.
 We also provide more details on the relation between the eikonal phase, the phase shifts and the radial action, which as we shall see is also instrumental in performing the analytic continuation from the case of unbound orbits to bound systems.